BarniPro/react-host-angular-remotes-microfrontend/README.md

 # Multiple Angular Microfrontends with React host
-Reproduction of a possbile webpack bug/issue, where remote chunks are loaded from a wrong url.

 ## How to reproduce
 1. [Run all three applications](#how-to-run)